rutgers-lcsr/Accessibility_Scanner/README.md

     cd Accessibility_Scanner
     ```
 3. Set up environment variables in a `.env` file based on the provided `.env.example` file.
-4. Copy the example env files in both `accessibility-back` and `accessibility-front` directories to `.env` files and set the appropriate values.
+4. Set up .env in `accessibility-front` directories and set the appropriate values.
    The `.env` file in `accessibility-front` should look something like this:

     ```bash